 With the evolution and advancement of different technologies like Artificial Intelligence, some initiatives seek to increase the amount of processing on-board and download the outcomes of the AI inference (of one or multiple relevant sensing devices) to the ground with a very short delay, directly to emergency or rescue services operating where disasters occur.
 This can be particularly relevant for applications related to floods, fires and storms monitoring, within the frame of disaster management and early warning.

-3.1.2 Monitoring Biodiversity
+3.1.2 Monitoring biodiversity

 Whether it is on land or at sea, remote sensing satellites are essential to monitor and therefore preserve biodiversity.
 Biodiversity is essential not only for limiting the effect of human activities but to ensure as well long-term sustainability of the planet.
 Remote sensing satellites contribute to the protection and restoration of critical habitats, whether these are marine sanctuaries, virgin forests in central-eastern Europe, Mangrove forests at the equator or rainforest in Borneo and Amazonia.
 They also provide information on the health of coral reef and seaweed in coastal regions, tracking migration patterns and insect infestations.

-3.1.3 Monitoring of gas emissions (greenhouse, methane, carbon dioxide…)

-Recently, remote sensing satellites have been used for monitoring GHG (green house gas) emissions in high-resolution and in near-real time.
-Such satellites are capable of attributing emissions directly to individual facilities contributing to the goal of cutting down emissions for slowing down the effect of climate change and uphold environmental standards.

-3.1.4 Maritime domain awareness
+3.1.4 Maritime and multi-domain situational awareness

 Satellite remote sensing data is an essential and unique source to map, track and fight illegal fishing activities.